Learning-augmented count-min sketches via Bayesian nonparametrics: Abstract

 \section{Abstract}

-The count-min sketch (CMS) is a time and memory efficient randomized data structure that provides estimates of tokens' frequencies in a data stream, i.e. point queries, based on random hashed data.
-Learning-augmented CMSs improve the CMS by learning models that allow to better exploit data properties.
-In this paper, we focus on the learning-augmented CMS of Cai, Mitzenmacher and Adams (\textit{NeurIPS} 2018), which relies on Bayesian nonparametric (BNP) modeling of a data stream via Dirichlet process (DP) priors.
-This is referred to as the CMS-DP, and it leads to BNP estimates of a point query as posterior means of the point query given the hashed data.
-While BNPs is proved to be a powerful tool for developing robust learning-augmented CMSs, ideas and methods behind the CMS-DP are tailored to point queries under DP priors, and they can not be used for other priors or more general queries.
-In this paper, we present an alternative, and more flexible, derivation of the CMS-DP such that: i) it allows to make use of the Pitman-Yor process (PYP) prior, which is arguably the most popular generalization of the DP prior; ii) it can be readily applied to the more general problem of estimating range queries.
-This leads to develop a novel learning-augmented CMS under power-law data streams, referred to as the CMS-PYP, which relies on BNP modeling of the stream via PYP priors.
-Applications to synthetic and real data show that the CMS-PYP outperforms the CMS and the CMS-DP in the estimation of low-frequency tokens; this known to be a critical feature in natural language processing, where it is indeed common to encounter power-law data streams.
+The count-min sketch (CMS) is a time and memory efficient randomized data structure that provides estimates of tokens' frequencies in a data stream of tokens, i.e. point queries, based on random hashed data.
+A learning-augmented version of the CMS, referred to as CMS-DP, has been proposed by Cai, Mitzenmacher and Adams (\textit{NeurIPS} 2018), and it relies on Bayesian nonparametric (BNP) modeling of the data stream of tokens via a Dirichlet process (DP) prior, with estimates of a point query being obtained as suitable mean functionals of the posterior distribution of the point query, given the hashed data.
+While the CMS-DP has proved to improve on some aspects of CMS, it has the major drawback of arising from a ``constructive" proof that builds upon arguments tailored to the DP prior, namely arguments that are not usable for other nonparametric priors.
+In this paper, we present a ``Bayesian" proof of the CMS-DP that has the main advantage of building upon arguments that are usable, in principle, within a broad class of nonparametric priors arising from normalized completely random measures.
+This result leads to develop a novel learning-augmented CMS under power-law data streams, referred to as CMS-PYP, which relies on BNP modeling of the data stream of tokens via a Pitman-Yor process (PYP) prior.
+Under this more general framework, we apply the arguments of the ``Bayesian" proof of the CMS-DP, suitably adapted to the PYP prior, in order to compute the posterior distribution of a point query, given the hashed data.
+Applications to synthetic data and real textual data show that the CMS-PYP outperforms the CMS and the CMS-DP in estimating low-frequency tokens, which are known to be of critical interest in textual data, and it is competitive with respect to a variation of the CMS designed for low-frequency tokens.
+An extension of our BNP approach to more general queries, such as range queries, is also discussed.